privacy-scaling-explorations/pse.dev/articles/a-technical-introduction-to-arbitrums-optimistic-rollup.md

 4. Once processed, a new L2 state is generated locally and the validator will post this new state root into an L1 smart contract.
 5. Then, all other validators will process the same transactions on their local copies of the L2 state.
 6. They will compare their resultant L2 state root with the original one posted to the L1 smart contract.
-7. If one of the validators gets a different state root than the one posted to L1, they will begin a challenge on L1 (explained in more detail in the ‘Challenges’ section).
+7. If one of the validators gets a different state root than the one posted to L1, they will begin a challenge on L1 (explained in more detail in the 'Challenges' section).
 8. The challenge will require the challenger and the validator that posted the original state root to take turns proving what the correct state root should be.
 9. Whichever user loses the challenge, gets their initial deposit (stake) slashed.
 If the original L2 state root posted was invalid, it will be destroyed by future validators and will not be included in the L2 chain.